Al-Dhaheri/Image-Classification-Using-PreTrained_Vision-transformer/README.md

  **Evaluation**: After training, the model's metrics and visualizations are automatically generated, including plots for loss, accuracy, confusion matrix, and ROC curves.

-## Project Structure

-- `train_using_pretrained_model_image_classifier.py`: Main script to train the ViT model on the custom dataset.
-- `helper_functions.py`: Utility functions for model evaluation, plotting, and performance analysis.
-- `saved_models/`: Directory containing the trained models.

 ## Results

 The pre-trained Vision Transformer (ViT) model, after fine-tuning, exhibited strong performance in identifying defects in the custom dataset.
 The model achieved high accuracy, AUC, sensitivity, and specificity, making it suitable for practical use in automated defect detection.